Pehchaan (2022 TV series): Plot

-After living some days in her parent's house, she returns to Safina's house and Adnan returns to Turkey but he keeps trying to solve the matter.
-When Shahina (Adnan's sister) comes to give her some amount for her livelihood, she denies to accept it as she has joined a school as a teacher.
-When Aziz learns that Sharmeen's marriage is in danger, he calls off her engagement due to his one sided live for her and visits Sharmeen along with her parents and Nargis to find out the problem.
-But she doesn't tell anything to anyone and tells them to not worry about her.
-She gets sad after noticing that in the whole time, her children has not tried to contact her.
+After spending some time at her parents' home, Kukki returns to Safina's house, and Adnan returns to Turkey, but he continues to try to resolve the matter.
+When Shaheena visits Kukki to offer financial assistance, Kukki declines as she has started working as a teacher at a school.
+Aziz discovers that Kukki's marriage is in jeopardy, and he calls off his engagement due to his unrequited love for her.
+He visits Kukki with Nargis and her parents to help her resolve the problem, but Kukki remains tight-lipped and tells them not to worry about her.
+She becomes upset when she realizes that her children have not attempted to contact her.

-With a minor help of Aziz, she then starts her own food service in Safina's house and decides to take divorce legally.
-When her father learns of it, he decides to stand by his daughter as he didn't want to do with his daughter, what he did with his sister.
-He visits her and assures her his support if Adnan makes the mistaken.
-On the other hand, Kehkeshan meets Adnan in Istanbul where she reveals to him that her husband divorced her when he discovered his affair with him.
-She offers him to marry her which he declines saying that he loves Kukki, the mother of his children.
-She tells him that Kukki has left him because she has tell everything to her including that Kukki is her nickname that Adnan has given to Sharmeen.
-The things that he liked for Kehkeshan didn't allow Kukki to do them.
+With Aziz's minor assistance, Kukki starts a food service at Safina's house and decides to pursue a legal divorce.
+When her father learns of her decision, he decides to support her, as he did not want to repeat the same mistakes he made with his sister.
+He visits Kukki and assures her of his support should Adnan make a mistake.
+Meanwhile, in Istanbul, Kehkeshan meets Adnan and reveals that her husband divorced her after discovering their affair.
+She proposes to marry Adnan, but he declines, stating that he loves Kukki, the mother of his children.
+Kehkeshan then informs Adnan that Kukki confided in her, including revealing that Kukki is the nickname Adnan gave to Sharmeen.
+Kukki had felt unable to do certain things that Adnan liked, resulting in him cheating.